We have over 10 years’ experience in training in creating accessible PDFs from Microsoft Word.

 - Applying structure with headings, lists, tables of contents, etc

-- Avoiding potential technical problems with images
+- Avoiding link accessibility problems

 - Designing tables for accessibility and usability